 - ‘LOWER()’ > Make everything lowercase

 - ‘SUBSTITUTE()’ > Find and replace certain characters—great for keyword match types!

 - For Broad Match Modifier > combine Substitute and Concatenate > =”+”&SUBSTITUTE(A1,” “,” +”) – (Wherein A1 is the cell reference)

 - ‘VLOOKUP()’ > Use this to build an automated legend/key—great for associating keywords with your own custom ad group column

 - Word Count Formula > =IF(LEN(TRIM(A1))=0,0,LEN(TRIM(A1))-LEN(SUBSTITUTE(A1,” “,””))+1) – (Wherein A1 is the cell reference)

 - Although this isn’t a formula, you’ll find the ‘remove duplicates’ option (under ‘data’) quite handy for, well, removing duplicates

-If you follow these practices, you will start off with a paid search campaign that will require less maintenance and achieve better efficiency right from the get-go.
-Even though you may spend more time to find best keywords initially for your campaign, it will pay off in the long-run.
+If you follow these practices, you will start off with a paid search campaign or SEO campaign that will require less maintenance and achieve better efficiency right from the get-go.
+Even though you may spend more time finding keywords initially for your campaign, it will pay off in the long-run.

 If you have any other suggestions, please feel free to list them.
 We’re all about knowledge sharing.
 Happy keyword research and planning!